-36. The Academic Misconduct Appeals Committee (AMAC) shall be appointed by the Senate on an annual basis, and shall have the following constitution:
+38. The Academic Misconduct Appeals Committee (AMAC) shall have the following constitution:

 - Nominee of the PVC(T), who shall act as Chair. - One member of academic staff taken from a pool of appropriately trained and experienced academic staff nominated by the PVC(T) - One University member of the Loughborough Students' Union Executive nominated by the Executive.